taocpp/operators/README.md

 commutative wrt an operation, you should prefer the commutative template, i.e., the one which has `commutative_` at the beginning.

-It will be *more efficient* in some cases because it can avoid to create an extra temporary for the result and it has *fewer requirements*.
+It will be *more efficient* in some cases because it can avoid an extra temporary for the result and it has *fewer requirements*.

 The one-argument version of the commutative template provides the same